krishaamer/green-filter-research/research/literature/design.md

 ## Data-Driven Design {#data-driven-design}

+Interaction Design for Climate Change: how can we change common UIs so they take into account sustainability?

 As we humans go about our daily business, we produce massive amounts of data, which is useful for designing better products.
 There are many approaches to design and the majority share the common goal of designing for a good user experience.

 ## Interaction Design for Climate Change {#interaction-design-for-climate-change}